Energy

 Blue

-It's true that I'm Blue, but I'm only sad sometimes.
-Actually, I feel pretty darn good about myself most of the time.
-Why?
-Because unlike my lesser H2 cousins, I am made with natural gas through something called "steam reforming."
+Unlike my lesser H2 cousins, I am made with natural gas through something called "steam reforming."
 That's pretty clean, right?
 So what if I produce a little carbon in the process?
 You still get me, Blue H2, out of the deal!
-And plus, they can use a process called Carbon Capture Storage (CCS) to shove that carbon down deep into the earth.
+Plus, they use a process called Carbon Capture Storage (CCS) to shove that carbon down deep into the earth.
 Green always complains that CCS isn't all it's cracked up to be.
 Now imagine me covering my ears and saying "LALALALALA!"
 I'm cheaper than Green anyway.

 pink